When the cold north wind begins to blow, many people’s thoughts turn to snow…mobiling!

 You will have several options for meals and accommodation.
-Pine Grove Resort Cottages, long operated by the Chambers family, offers accommodations in their Farmhouse or Chalet for the trail weary rider.
-Roxie's Diner is open daily except Monday's, and now offer accommodations as well as “good eats.”
+Pine Grove Resort Cottages, long operated by the Chambers family, offers accommodations in their Farmhouse or Chalet for the trail-weary rider.
+Roxie's Diner is open daily except Mondays, and now offers accommodations as well as “good eats.”

 Moe’s group decides to make Powassan their final stop.
 This means a long day's trip, since they started early in the morning, had a bite in Port Loring and then made it to Powassan around 7 pm that night!
 A couple of hours of that is night riding, which has a charm of its own.
-A line of sled headlights breaking the darkness of the boreal forest, and reflecting the gleam of who knows what creatures' eyes, as their solitary night hunt is disturbed.
+A line of sled headlights breaks the darkness of the boreal forest and reflects the gleam of who knows what creatures' eyes, as their solitary night hunt is disturbed.

 Be Prepared to Hit the Trails

 Wherever you choose to go using Northeastern Ontario’s snowmobile trail system, remember to make use of the many tools available to make your trip safe and enjoyable.